michael-spengler/fairness/README.md

 ## General Open Source Rewards
 I would appreciate if also web2 public good creators could receive rewards - e.g. for laying the foundation for successful off-chain parts - thinking e.g. about the guys behind [deno.land](https://deno.land/) (Ryan, Lukas, ...).
 Maybe the [Contributor Assistant](https://github.com/contributor-assistant) could deliver inspirations... on how this could be further facilitated / integrated into those public goods projects.

-## Spread Love & Fairness
-... for example by sharing the [cultkamasutra.eth](https://cultkamasutra.eth.limo) / [repo](https://github.com/michael-spengler/cultkamasutra)

-## Dance & Laugh
-We plan to revitalize the former Dance Planner App.
-Motto: "Dance for Freedom and Find The Perfect Dance Event Within Seconds".

-Centralized Governments might again try to create fear to separate people from each other.

-We want to make sure that it is as simple as never before to get together, dance, laugh in fair contexts while supporting the CULT.

-People will be able to earn CULT or RVLT by dancing and laughing together.
-CULT Dance Party Organizers could be rewarded with [CULT](https://coinmarketcap.com/currencies/cult-dao) or [RVLT](https://coinmarketcap.com/currencies/revolt-2-earn).

 ## CULT.DAO Proposals
 We consider providing a workflow based on the [contributor assistant](https://github.com/contributor-assistant) to simplify the provisioning of the required parameters - which are: